 Based on the notes taken from the last step, (and also from your Ideal Client Profile), you’ll already have a few basic categories of online properties where you can plan to get your site linked.

 You also will already have uncovered several “categories” within which to promote you for several weeks, to, most likely, several months (dependent upon your marketing package).

 Note, all outreach you do to promote your website (get links) should be high quality and 100% relevant.

 Getting relevant listings allows a specialized business to build a relevant online presence much more quickly.

 Stage 4: Build Solid “Starter” Web Presence with Niche Listings

 Objective: Build a solid and RELEVANT online presence.

 Now the promotion starts.
-This is how we “get your foot in the door” in Google’s eyes, showing them that there’s a new biz on the block that is ready to take on the world.
+This is how you “get your foot in the door” in Google’s eyes, showing them that there’s a new biz on the block that is ready to take over the world.

 Or do the next tax return.

 Or guide the next investment, find the next real estate buyer, build the next succession plan… or however it is you serve your specific clientele.